winitzki/scall/tutorial/programming_dhall.md

 ```

 What is the time complexity of the hylomorphism-based `fibonacci` function?
-At first sight, it may appear that the complexity is linear because the hylomorphism runs `Natural/fold n`, which iterates a function `n` times.
+At first sight, it may appear that the complexity is linear because the hylomorphism runs `Natural/fold n`, which iterates `n` times.
 But actually the complexity is still exponential in `n`, just like the initial recursive code.
 The reason is that the $n$-th iteration works with a data structure of type `P (P (...
 (P Natural) ...))` nested $n$ times.
 With our definition of $P$, that data structure is a binary tree of depth $n$, which stores $2^n$ values of type `Natural`.